vicinityh2020/vicinity-agent/docs/TD.md

 Annotations are attached to object fields in JSON object produced by property.

 **Restrictions:**
-* **Agora annotations are now interpreted only in property read_link output**
+* **Semantic services annotations are now interpreted only in property read_link output**
-* **Agora annotations may be attached only to field in JSON object.**
+* **Semantic services annotations may be attached only to field in JSON object.**
-* **Each agora annotation may be attached only once in Data Schema.**
+* **Each Semantic services annotation may be attached only once in Data Schema.**
-* **To attach Agora annotation, always use "predicate": "annotation"**.
+* **To attach Semantic services annotation, always use "predicate": "annotation"**.

-Agora annotations in Data Schema are automatically translated into semantic model.
+Semantic services annotations in Data Schema are automatically translated into semantic model.

-Agora annotations are optional.
+Annotations are not mandatory.
+If they are present in data schema, semantic services may understand the structure of property output payload.

 Example of schema annotation: